How I Became A Solo Traveler – My Life, My Travels, And I

 It was founded in 1049, as a result of the separation of Germany into four zones after WW II.
 East Germany was controlled by the Soviet Union, and their philosophy was so different from the other three (USA, France, UK) that eventually, this part of Germany formed a state of their own, separated from the rest of Germany.

-Although they called themselves “democratic” and a “republic”, they weren´t.
-There was one big party, who ruled the state and oppressed everyone who didn´t play their rules.
+Although they called themselves “democratic” and a “republic,” they weren´t.
+There was one big party that ruled the state and oppressed everyone who didn´t play their rules.

 Living In East Germany